 Latina and his wife Jodi and children Luke and Zoe reside in Wethersfield, CT.

-- Since his arrival at SHU in 2005, the Pioneers have made seven Northeast Conference Tournament appearances, including two trips to the NEC Championship game (2007, 2008).
+- Since his arrival at SHU in 2005, the Pioneers have made nine Northeast Conference Tournament appearances, including two trips to the NEC Championship game (2007, 2008).

 - Helped guide the Pioneers to their best stretch of basketball since making the move to Division I (1999-00), posting 79 wins, including 52 NEC victories, from 2005 through 2010.

 - SHU has had 10 players earn All-Northeast Conference honors, four NEC All-Rookie team picks, an NEC Most Improved Player award winner, and in 2015-16 Cane Broome earned the program's first ever NEC Player of the Year award.